ThorNissen/laravel-javascript-enums/README.md

 # Laravel Javascript Enums Package

-Used in conjunction with [PHP 8 enums](https://www.php.net/manual/en/language.types.enumerations.php).
+Used in conjunction with [PHP 8 enums](https://www.php.net/manual/en/language.types.enumerations.php) to allow use of enums in javascript.

 ## Installation